NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 Since we are now loading data into the R environment, the function output needs to be assigned to a variable name.
-We'll call it `trip.temp`, and this time we'll query for data at Moab and at Onaqui (MOAB and ONAQ), only from May-August 2018.
+We'll call it `trip.temp`, and this time we'll query for data at Moab and at Onaqui (MOAB and ONAQ), only from May--August 2018.

     trip.temp <- loadByProduct(dpID="DP1.00003.001",